JUN 4, 2020

-Traditional banking institutions have fallen behind as fintech startups have become trailblazers for new developments in software and rapid advances in technology.
-This reality has created an irreversible shift in the global financial landscape wherein startups are paving the way and banks and big financial players are busy playing catch up.
+Traditional banking institutions have fallen behind as fintech startups have become the norm for new developments in software and rapid advances in technology.
+This reality has created an irreversible shift in the global financial landscape.
+Now startups are paving the way and banks and big financial players are busy playing catch up.

-Here’s a look back at the 5 things that revolutionized the fintech industry in the past 10 years and raised the bar for the entire financial services world.
+Here’s a look back at the 5 things that revolutionized the fintech industry:

 We’re excited to be part of the fintech revolution and can’t wait to see what the next decade has in store for the payments industry!